brainbuz/form-diva/Form-Diva/README.md

 ## prefill

-The prefill method differs from generate in that it sets values for data provided to it, but leaves defaults and placeholders for fields without a value.
+The prefill method differs from generate in that while it sets values for data provided to it, but leaves defaults and placeholders for fields without a value.
 The syntax is the same as for generate and providing no data will provide a blank form as generate would.
+Internally it temporarily overrides the default value of the fields for which data is provided leaving existing default or placeholder values on the remaining fields.

 ## hidden